-I have so much going on in my life, juggling 4 family websites, and an eBay store, that each year, I purchase a Page-a-Day Notebook to try to stay organized on the things I need to do each day.
+I have so much going on in my life, juggling 4 family websites, that each year, I purchase a Page-a-Day Notebook to try to stay organized on the things I need to do each day.
 For 2014, I got a calendar with a quote on each page.
-I just looked at it, and the quote for April 6 is:
+The quote for

 Recipe of the Day or a